 In this section the process of how to write Tango device servers and clients (applications).
-In addition to articles listed below you may be interested in Tutorials and how-tos-for-developers.
+In addition to articles listed below you may be interested in Tutorials and HOW-TOs for developers or browse all documents marked for developers.

 The section is organized as follows: